 For most of the areas of work listed here, and several that aren't, you will find thoughtful material and useful links on the Church of England's main website.

-On this page you will find two or three links for some of the areas with which the church is engaged, whether locally or globally.
+On this page you will find links for some of the areas with which the church is engaged, whether locally or globally.
 This is not an exhaustive list.
 The links are offered as a starter for your own research, and the pages or organisations linked to should offer you further possibilities to explore.
 Topics and links are presented in alphabetical order.

 We believe that these links are to reputable organisations and reliable information, but as with all research, you will need to make your own assessment of the accuracy and reliability of the information you find.

 If you are new to research on the internet, or want to hone your existing skills, you may find it helpful to look at the Virtual Training Suite tutorials.
 If you use the "go to page" widget at the foot of the page to jump straight to page 8, you will find (among other topics) religious studies, social policy and social statistics.

 The Churches' Criminal Justice Forum (CCJF) was set up in 2001 and is a network of Churches Together in Britain and Ireland.
 The primary purpose of the CCJF is to uphold Christian values in the field of criminal justice.

 The best known charity campaigning for a fresh approach to prisons says of itself that it is "working for less crime, safer communities and fewer people in prison"

 Victim Support offers both practical and emotional support to the victims of crime

 A Rocha is an international Christian organisation working in in scientific research, environmental education and community-based conservation projects.
 They also have a site dedicated to resources for teaching and learning in church.

 The CEL has a twofold aim: (1) to offer insights into ecology and the environment to Christian people and churches, and (2) to offer Christian insights to the Green movement.